jonhilgart22/Galvanize-Machine-Learning-I/week5/exercise/5.4/readme.md

 8. Try your clustering only with a subset of the original sections.
 Do the topics change or get more specific if you only use 3 sections (i.e. Sports, Art, and Business)?
 Are there any cross section topics (i.e. a Sports article that talks about the economics of a baseball team) you can find?

+### Cluster Evaluation

+I have uploaded the [Telco dataset](https://github.com/zipfian/DSCI6003-student/blob/master/week4/exercise/data/churn.csv) and a dataset of [congressional voting](https://github.com/zipfian/DSCI6003-student/blob/master/week4/exercise/data/congressional_voting.csv).
+Try to discover user segments/demographics from the dataset.
+As seen in lecture there are a few techniques to evaluate our clusters, we are lucky since there are also labels on these two datasets.
+We will perform **external** as well as **internal** evaluation.

+1. Apply both kmeans and `scikit-learn`s [GMM](http://scikit-learn.org/stable/modules/generated/sklearn.mixture.GMM.html) clustering to the datasets.
+2. For the Telco dataset use the `churn` column as the label.
+For the congressional voting dataset, use the party affiliation as the label.
+Varying `k` for both kmeans and GMM, plot the `purity` of the clusters as well as the **within cluster dispersion (WCD)**
+3. From the **WCD** plot, use the elbow method to determine the optimal `k`
+4. According the the purity, which `k` would be selected?
+Is this the same as the value found from the elbow method?
+5. Is it correct to use the `churn` column and party affiliation in our `purity` calculation?
+Why might this not be the best given what we are trying to achieve with our clustering?
+2. Do any meaningful clusters come out from either?
+What are the characteristics of the user groups from kmeans (i.e. the 'average' user from each group)?
+3. Use the [silhouette score](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to find the optimal `k`.
+Is this the same or different than our above methods?
+5. Run kmeans with this value.
+Do the clusters come out to be similar to GMM with the same number of clusters clusters?

+## Extra Credit

 ### Hierarchical Clustering
 ![dendrogram](images/sortingDendrogram.png)